larchanka/deepfreeze/Readme.md

 ## Description

 Module allows you to freeze any object to prevent its edition.
+Based on `Object.freeze`.

 ## Usage